Councillor Tim McClelland highlights a number of dumping incidents over recent days in the area

-Dead ewe and lamb dumped at side of rural Co Down road
+Dead sheep and lamb dumped at side of rural Co Down road

 Advertisement